watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

   In an SRv6 SFC network, service segment provisioning, link-state collection, and SR Policy calculation are required to meet SLOs, respectively.

   {{!RFC8402}} outlines a hybrid control plane that merges a distributed control plane and a centralized control plane.
-  In this hybrid control plane, forwarding information like Node/Adjacency SIDs are advertised mutually by distributed SR nodes via IGPs such as ISIS and OSPF, while other information like SR Policies and service segments are provided by a centralized controller.
+  In this hybrid control plane, forwarding information like Node/Adjacency SIDs are advertised mutually by distributed SR nodes via IGPs such as ISIS and OSPF, while other information like SR Policies, classification rules, and service segments are provided by a centralized controller and manager.

   Software-Defined Networking (SDN) {{!RFC7426}} provides centralized management of a network by a controller and a manager.
   Centralized management reduces operational costs through abstraction and automation.